dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

-Possible values of status are static, powering-on, installing, booting, post-booting, booted, failed.
+Possible values of status are static, powering-on, installing, bmcready, booting, post-booting, booted, failed.
 The status will be updated every 3 minutes.

 .. note:: For nodes listing status as 'failed', provisioning logs can be viewed in ``/var/log/xcat/xcat.log`` on the target nodes.